-Business Resources Committee
+TECHNICAL ASSISTANCE AND CAPACITY BUILDING Business Resources Committee

-- 1. Improve Business community understanding of how coastal natural resources and estuaries contribute to economic, cultural, and community wellbeing . - 1.1.
-Conduct 15 tours highlighting three most stressed habitats - 1.1.1.Host a minimum of 6 tours of the estuary focused on educating the private sector about the value of our coastal resources; - 1.2.
-Deliver a series of presentations to private sector establishments on Create a Clean Water Future campaign and estuary values - 1.2.1.Conduct 12 presentations on issues related to the CCMP - 1.3.
-Develop and implement the Create a Clean Water Future (CCWF) messaging and marketing campaign to be an identifiable brand to foster private sector stewardship - 1.3.1.
-Continue implementation of the Clean Water Future Campaign with focus on business sector - 2.
-Increase business support for protecting the estuary/coast - 2.1.
-Promote business "team" participation in four service opportunities to support the CCWF campaign. - 2.1.1.
-Implement strategy for engaging business sector in watershed planning and implementation - 2.2.
+- 1. Improve Business community understanding of how coastal natural resources and estuaries contribute to economic, cultural, and community wellbeing. - 1.1.
+Conduct 15 tours highlighting three most stressed habitats. - 1.1.1.Host a minimum of six tours of the estuary focused on educating the private sector about the value of our coastal resources. - 1.2.
+Deliver a series of presentations to private sector establishments on Create a Clean Water Future campaign and estuary values. - 1.2.1.
+Conduct twelve presentations on issues related to the CCMP. - 1.3.
+Develop and implement the Create a Clean Water Future (CCWF) messaging and marketing campaign to be an identifiable brand to foster private sector stewardship. - 1.3.1.
+Continue implementation of the Clean Water Future Campaign with focus on business sector to include development of Rack Card for recruitment purposes and updates to interactive website; promote membership in campaign statewide. - 2.
+Increase business support for protecting the estuary/coast. - 2.1.
+Promote business "team" participation in service opportunities to support the CCWF campaign. - 2.1.1.
+Implement strategy for engaging business sector in watershed planning and implementation with a focus on stakeholders upstream of Tensaw Apalachee watershed. - 2.1.2.Partner with Partners for Environmental Progress to install and monitor three Litter Gitter traps as a pilot in Three Mile Creek watershed. - 2.1.3.
+Continue Amphibious Assault on Maple St. Canal through Business Resources Committee. - 2.2.
 Identify and connect business partners to a minimum of three existing opportunities to celebrate cultural heritage of the estuary. - 2.3.
 Promote improved stormwater management by the private sector. - 2.3.1.
-Produce 5-7 minute video to educate business sector about new technologies being employed along Alabama coast to better manage stormwater runoff. - 3.
-Conserve and improve working waterfronts and preserve fishing communities - 3.1.
-Create oyster farm enterprise zones to provide alternative livelihood for traditional fishing families - 3.2.
-Develop safe harbor in Bayou la Batre and Bon Secour River - 3.3.
-Pilot "model working waterfront" - 3.4.
-Advocate for the assessment, improvements and designation of estuary ports as green ports - 3.5.
-Develop planning tools to balance conservation, restoration and multiple uses of estuary - 3.5.1.
-Work with Auburn University and Working Waterfronts Coalition to complete and develop App for an online visualization tool to assist waterfront community with better coordination of uses.
+Produce 5-7minute video to educate about new technologies being employed along Alabama coast to better manage stormwater runoff. - 2.3.2.
+Facilitate the creation of Watershed Plan Implementation structures/coalitions to champion watershed plan activities for Mississippi Sound Complex, Dog River, Fish River, Bon Secour. - 3.
+Conserve and improve working waterfronts and preserve fishing communities. - 3.1.
+Create oyster farm enterprise zones to provide alternative livelihood for traditional fishing families. - 3.2.
+Develop safe harbor in Bayou la Batre and Bon Secour River. - 3.3.
+Pilot "model working waterfront." - 3.4.
+Advocate for the assessment, improvements and designation of estuary ports as green ports. - 3.4.1.
+Support promotion and implementation of the Clean and Resilient Marina Program with a goal of certifying at least two marinas. - 3.5.
+Develop planning tools to balance conservation, restoration and multiple uses of estuary. - 3.5.1.
+Work with Auburn University and Working Waterfronts Coalition to develop App for an online visualization tool to assist waterfront community with better coordination of uses.

-Government Networks Committee
+TECHNICAL ASSISTANCE AND CAPACITY BUILDING Government Networks Committee